 You can remove it anytime and make final modifications, such as basting first when sewing sleeves.

 This stitch will provide better finishes in all areas of sewing.
 It is most needed in slippery or velvety fabrics that shift around easily.

 If you do baste stitches, you can create a good flow of sewing without any interruption.

-Whereas, sewing with several pins in your material, need you to stop sewing and remove a pin each time you get to one.
+Whereas, sewing with several pins in your material, needs you to stop sewing and remove a pin each time you get to one.

 Basting in sewing is necessary because it helps when fitting a garment.
 Particularly for a beginner.

-If you don’t have the idea for a certain garment then basting offers the advantage to measure accurately i.e., whether it fits well or needs alteration.
+If you don’t have an idea for a certain garment then basting offers the advantage to measure accurately i.e., whether it fits well or needs alteration.